 Three committees with government connections recently have been studying secured transactions law reforms in Japan.
 We expect that the government will move to a more formal stage of considering reforms in the near future.
 We are optimistic that the article will be influential on the substance and ultimate enactment of law reforms.
 Our research illuminates the stark contrast between the situation in Japan and the modern principles of secured transactions law embodied in the UNCITRAL Model Law, which is designed to enhance access to credit through ABL.
 Finally, the article identifies important new insights for secured transactions law reforms, not only in Japan but in other jurisdictions.
 These insights are illuminating as well for future business law reforms more generally.
 In particular, the article explains the value and utility of qualitative empirical research such as the JBCP for the process of law reform.

-Hara, Megumi; Koens, Kumiko; and Mooney, Charles W. Jr., "Secured Transactions Law Reform in Japan: Japan Business Credit Project Assessment of Interviews and Tentative Policy Proposals" (2021).
-Faculty Scholarship at Penn Law.
+Hara, Megumi; Koens, Kumiko; and Mooney, Charles W. Jr., "Secured Transactions Law Reform in Japan: Japan Business Credit Project Assessment of Interviews and Tentative Policy Proposals" (2022).
+All Faculty Scholarship.
 2266.

 Banking and Finance Law Commons, Commercial Law Commons, Comparative and Foreign Law Commons, Corporate Finance Commons, Economic Policy Commons, Finance Commons, Japanese Studies Commons, Law and Economics Commons, Law and Society Commons, Legislation Commons, Policy Design, Analysis, and Evaluation Commons, Political Economy Commons, Secured Transactions Commons